Your Portfolio as a Pre-Screening Tool: Building What You Want to Work With

 The Unexpected Side Effects

-Building cutting-edge tech for my portfolio had several unexpected benefits:
+Building cutting-edge tech for my portfolio had several benefits I didn’t anticipate:

 Deeper Learning